Infineon/infineon-design-system-stencil/packages/components/src/stories/setup/ReactWrappers_en.md

 # React + Stencil

-Stencil generates standard web components that are framework-agnostic.
-These are "vanilla" components that can be used with any JavaScript framework, or without a framework at all.

 React Wrappers: Similarly to Vue, a React wrapper provides a React interface to a Stencil web component, making the web component feel more like a typical React component.
 This includes proper handling of props, state, and events within the context of a React application.

-The wrapper components are not a necessity but they provide a more idiomatic and pleasant developer experience within the respective frameworks.
-They translate the native framework usage to the underlying Stencil component.

 ## Installation